In simple words liquidity means how quickly you can get your hands on cash. In other words, how quickly you can get your money whenever you need it.

 To measure liquidity of a company or organisation, certain universal financial ratios are used, known as liquidity ratios.

 Liquidity ratios are used to measure a company’s ability to meet its short term obligations.
-It tells you how quickly assets of a company can be converted into cash.
+Liquidity ratios tells you how quickly assets of a company can be converted into cash.

 In day to day business, a company’s liquidity is managed through efficient use of assets.